AddinX/Sample.Wpf/README.md

-# Sample
+# WPF Sample - Add-in X
-Samples of add-ins using the helpers class and Fluent ribbon builder
+Add-in sample using a WPF form with Excel-DNA